Resident Evil Outbreak: Gameplay

-The controls and gameplay are similar to the Resident Evil remake, which was exclusive to the Nintendo GameCube, with quite a few adjustments.
+The controls and gameplay are similar to the Resident Evil remake, which was exclusive to the GameCube, with quite a few adjustments.
 The player chooses a scenario, difficulty level, and character selection screen.
 The difficulty level is tied to what enemies and items the player encounters while progressing through the scenario.
 The game has five scenarios, each of which has an event checklist consisting of special actions that the player must perform to reach 100% completion.
 Upon doing so the player will unlock "Infinity Mode", in which all the player's weapons never break or run out of ammunition.
+Completing the game on Hard difficulty unlocks "Lone Wolf Mode", where the player begins the game offline without AI partners.

-Each scenario also has "SP" items.
-These are invisible items hidden throughout the level and are randomly generated on two paths.
-There are 20 scenario items for each scenario, and twenty items specific to each character hidden across the five scenarios.
+Each scenario also has invisible, randomly generated "SP" items hidden throughout the level.
+There are twenty scenario items for each scenario, and twenty items specific to each character hidden across the five scenarios.
 If acquired, these items unlock new costumes and the option to listen to their ad-libs.

-Players were able to connect to the internet servers using a broadband connection and a network adapter.
+Players were able to connect to the internet servers using a broadband connection and network adapter.
 Account registration and login were required.
-Once players connected and logged in, they would choose between Free Mode and Scenario Mode.
-Free Mode took place in a lobby and allowed players to create their own games, scenarios, and difficulty level.
-Scenario Mode would choose the scenario and players automatically.
-When a player first started online, the game would begin on the "Outbreak" scenario and progress from there.
+Once players connected, they could choose between Free Mode or Scenario Mode.
+Free Mode took place in a lobby, allowing players to create their own games, scenarios, and difficulty level.
+Scenario Mode would automatically choose the scenario and players.
+When a player started online, the game would begin on the "Outbreak" scenario and progress from there.
 If players wished to stop playing, they could save their data and restart from the scenario they were up to at the time.
-If players had beaten a scenario, they acquired a star next to their names.
+After completing a scenario, players acquired a star next to their name.

+The game begins with up to four players in online or one player with two AI partners in offline.
+The player characters are infected with the T-virus, which is shown as a virus gauge, via the inventory menu.
+Players must complete each scenario before the virus gauge reaches 100% or they will die, resulting in a game over.
+When players take too much damage, they will collapse and crawl, prompting the virus to speed up faster until either the player uses herbs, first aid sprays or recovery medicines on themselves, or another player/AI partner helps them back up on their feet to slow down the virus.
+If the player succumbs to the virus in online, they will transform into a zombie and continue to control their character by attacking the other players until the mutated player is defeated or dies instantly after a certain amount of time has passed.
+The player and their AI partners will not transform in offline.
+In offline gameplay, players can save their progress using typewriters, which are removed from online.
+They can still save in both modes after the scenario is over.

 Capcom shut down the American servers for Outbreak on December 31, 2007, and the Japanese servers on June 30, 2011, ending official online capabilities.